rondlite/reaction-docs/website/versioned_docs/version-v1.6.4/plugin-complete-10.md

 ## Next Steps

-If you want to get even further into Reaction Commerce there are some additional tutorials that cover specific topics.
+If you want to get even further into DemandCluster there are some additional tutorials that cover specific topics.

 #### Scenario 1
 The first is for if you want to add a specific payment provider that we do not currently support: